Lemeri123/Hedera-trivia-game/README.md

    ```
 3. In `config.js`, add `openAiApiKey: process.env.OPENAI_API_KEY` and update the required vars list
 4. Add `OPENAI_API_KEY=sk-...` to your `.env`

 ---

-## Built For

-[Hedera Agent Kit Hackathon](https://hedera.com) — demonstrating a real commercial interaction using the Hedera Agent Kit with live on-chain HBAR payments, AI-generated content, and a conversational agent interface.

----